nullality/nullality.github.io/README.md

  - Design website / landing

  ### What's been done
+ - Removed chrome authentication in app.js.
+For whatever reason mobile chrome on oreo was not verifying as chrome so fuuckkiiitt..
+   It will still verify if you have speech synthesis, etc.. but at least it won't get denied just for chrome.
  - Design temporary logo
  - Add some styles
  - Redeisgn bot svg